gauravdighe1986/angularjs-workshop/README.md

 After Authentication, the client should send "X-Auth-Token" header with token or Authorization with Bearer

     Example:

     X-Auth-Token: fasjlfksadlflkfaslkfasdlhklfdasdlkjflskd.fakjlsadjl

     or

     Authorization: Bearer flfkalsdjflkajdfalflkjdslkfjaslk.kfalsjdklfajsl

 == Cors ==

 Cors is included by default, to disable Cors, command line "noCors" while running the server.
+We disable cors for demonstration purpose.

+       > npm run api-server noCors